Say Goodbye To Mic Echo: Tips And Tricks To Fix The Issue

 What Causes Mic Echo?

 Mic echo is a common problem that can ruin the quality of audio recordings or conference calls.
-In order to fix mic echo, it is important to first understand what causes it.
+In order to mic echo, it is important to first understand what causes it.
 There are several factors that can contribute to mic echo, including room acoustics, improper mic placement, feedback loops, and hardware or software issues.

 Room Acoustics